 Permanent stability is more than providing basic needs.
-A focus on long-term needs social and emotional wellbeing through programs like RAIS Family Mentorship provides clients the tools and resources to thrive in their new home.
+A focus on social and emotional wellbeing through programs like family mentorship provides clients the tools and resources to thrive in their new home.

 Thanks to your dedicated support, many individuals and families have resettled in Alaska following the crisis in Ukraine and Afghanistan and have been warmly welcomed.